-The marketing machine is building towards the release of the Luc Besson’s movie Valerian and the city of a Thousand Planets.
+By Adam Parker // The marketing machine is building towards the release of the Luc Besson’s movie Valerian and the city of a Thousand Planets.
 Publishers Cinebook have recently released the first volume in a collected series of the comic series.
 Valerian: The Complete Collection Volume 1 is a beautiful hard back volume.
 The hardback is the same dimensions as the previous released soft cover graphic novels.
 The first six pages feature the first part of an new interview with Luc Besson and the original Valerian and Laureline creators writer Pierre Christin and artist Jean-Claude Mézières.
 The interview provides insight into the original conception of the series and the upcoming film.
 The two topics knit together seamlessly.
 Reading the interview pulled me in, the relaxed and open answer made me feel it was a conversation just for me.

 The second part of the volume is a reprint of a 2007 article by Stan Bates.
 The article focuses on the birth and legacy of the series.
 It is in depth without being too weighty, covering seven pages.
 The original inspirations for the series are shared and through previous interviews Christin and Mézières reflect on the legacy of the series, including its influences on Star Wars.
 Next is a two page overview of the stories collected in Valerian: The Complete Collection Volume 1.
 These are the previously released The City of Shifting Waters and The Empire of a Thousand Planets.
 Both are available from online books sellers and all good book shops having been published in 2010 and 2011 respectively.